 And now without further adieu, take a look a look below for the top 25 first date questions to ask a woman on a date.

 Ask her about some of her favorite things and use them to fuel your future date plans.
 Favorites can include:

 - Favorite animal: If she likes cats and dogs, maybe take her to a cat cafe (if you live near one), take her or your dog to a dog park, or volunteer at a local animal shelter.
-If she likes ducks, go for a walk near a pond where you can feed ducks.
-If she likes horses, horseback riding could be a future date plan, and so on and so on…
+If she likes ducks, go for a walk near a pond where you can feed ducks for your second date.
+If she loves horses, horseback riding could be a future date plan, and so on.

-- Favorite Author: This is a great question is general, but also particularly wonderful for sapiosexuals.
+- Favorite Author: This is a great question is general, but also particularly enjoyable for sapiosexuals.

 Question #2: What’s Your Best Childhood Memory?